Grass cutting is carried out using methods

 financial contribution is offered to the Parish Council to support

-Routine spraying of weeds in urban areas is
+Routine spraying of weeds is carried

 Having identified or been made aware of: